Twinklebear/Twinklebear.github.io/_posts/2015-05-11-porting-a-ray-tracer-to-rust-part-3.md

 [Xeon E5-2680 @ 2.7GHz](http://ark.intel.com/products/64583/Intel-Xeon-Processor-E5-2680-20M-Cache-2_70-GHz-8_00-GTs-Intel-QPI),
 I ran tray\_rust with 32 threads for these renders.
 There is also still a bug in my BVH construction which is leading to less than optimal BVHs so I think these times could be improved a bit once I get that fixed.
-Area lights are also still on my todo list, these scenes are just lit by a single point light and as such we don't get any nice soft shadows.
+Area lights are also still on my todo list so these scenes are just lit by a single point light and as such we don't get any nice soft shadows.
-Render times are formatted as hh:mm:ss along with the total time in milliseconds in parens.
+Render times are formatted as hh:mm:ss along with the total time in milliseconds shown in parenthesis.

 <div class="col-lg-12 col-md-12 col-xs-12" style="text-align:center">
 <a href="http://i.imgur.com/JouSgr5.png"><img class="img-responsive" src="http://i.imgur.com/JouSgr5.png"></a>
 <p>800x600, 1024 samples, using a black oxidized steel material.
-Render time: 00:09:00.2 (540208ms)</p>
+Render time: 00:09:00.208 (540208ms)</p>
 </div>
 <div class="col-lg-12 col-md-12 col-xs-12" style="text-align:center">
 <a href="http://i.imgur.com/t3bLX9W.png"><img class="img-responsive" src="http://i.imgur.com/t3bLX9W.png"></a>